In This Article

 - Soil Type: Well-draining, peat-based potting soil

 Plan on potting up your plant into a container one size larger each spring.
-You can help contain the size of your coffee plant by pruning back leaf growth around this time, pruning the roots each spring, and using a slightly smaller than usual pot, which will restrict its size.
+You can help contain the size of your coffee plant by pruning back leaf growth around this time; pruning the roots each spring; and using a pot that's slightly smaller than usual, which will restrict its size.
 Spring pruning of the branches will also help your coffee plant develop fuller, bushier growth.

 Group humidity-loving plants closely together; the collective moisture given off by the plants will increase the humidity for all of them.